Itoktsnhc/stat.itok/README.md

 > **Hosted on Azure now: https://stat.itok.xyz/**
 >
 > And check the run status on JobTrackerX: http://jobtracker.itok.xyz/ （Empty if no one play the game 🙂）

+*If you want to deploy your own stat.itok, check the [deployment guide](https://github.com/Itoktsnhc/stat.itok/blob/main/_assets/deploy_your_own%20stat.itok.md)*

 ## Basic Info
 Programing languages or frameworks: